CrossBandInsights

 5. Comprehensive Stakeholder Support – Unlike competitors that focus solely on aquaculture or research, HABTRAIL supports national regulators, public health, tourism, and insurance sectors, integrating multiple industry needs into one solution.

-By transitioning from a reactive to proactive strategy, HABTRAIL minimises financial losses, improves food safety, and enhances environmental protection better than any existing alternative
+By transitioning from a reactive to proactive strategy, HABTRAIL minimises financial losses, improves food safety, and enhances environmental protection better than any existing alternative.

 Current Status